kleene-project/docs/install/klee.md

 ```

 If `pipx install -e ./klee` is used instead, it will be installed in 'editable'
-mode, meaning that any changes made to Klee will take immediate effect.
+mode, meaning that any changes made to Klee will take effect the next time `klee`
+is invoked.

 ## Install in development environement using Poetry